5 single-use plastic items that will be banned in NSW this year

 The ban doesn’t apply to barrier bags such as bin liners, nappy bags or dog poop bags, produce and deli bags, or bags used to contain medical waste.

-From Tuesday 1 November, single-use plastic straws, stirrers, swizzle sticks, cutlery, including forks, spoons, knives, sporks, splayds, chopsticks, and food picks are banned.
+From Tuesday 1 November, single-use plastic straws, stirrers, swizzle sticks, and cutlery, including forks, spoons, knives, sporks, splayds, chopsticks, and food picks are banned.
 This includes items made from biodegradable plastics, compostable plastics or bio-plastics.
 Some exemptions apply.

 From Tuesday 1 November, single-use bowls and plates are also banned, including items made from biodegradable plastics, compostable plastics or bio-plastics.